bualuk/cisc187-assignments/lab02-review/README.md

 whether the program compiles or not.

-If it doesn't compile or produces unintended output, what changes could be made to fix it?
+If it doesn't compile or produces unintended output, then describe what changes could be made to fix it?

 **Reading #1**